PatrykFlama/FajrantInator.pl/README.md

 * `DB_PORT` - database port

 Download **MongoDB** database
-Use `npm run start` to run the server.
+Use `npm start` to run the server.
-Use `npm run start:dev` to run the server in development mode.
+Use `npm run dev` to run the server in development mode.

 ### Docker
 Use `docker build . -t fajrantinator` to build the image.